 This notion, while great on paper, is one of the main reasons why your models do not perform as well as expected.

 One of the key aspects of Machine Learning models is the objective (loss) function.
 That function defines what you are optimizing for, what the training wants to achieve.
-As we have mentioned before, these objective functions are generally very general.
-They also generally have some mathematical properties to make sure that common learning algorithms work well with them.
+As we have mentioned before, these objective functions are generally very generic.
+They also have some mathematical properties to make sure that common learning algorithms work well with them.

 The main problem is that you usually cannot use the exact objective function you want.
 There are two reasons for this: either the function you want does not have the mathematical properties necessary to work well with the existing Machine Learning ecosystem, or it is very hard to train.
 The mathematical property we generally want to have is differentiability, though there are many others that are beyond the scope of this article.
 If your objective function is simply too hard to train, then you might be in luck, and it might just become possible in the next few years.